Last updated on August 12th, 2022

 There are lots of things to do around here and though our main goal was to relax, we were still looking into things to do.

-This end of Baja is blessed with great beaches and there are lots of options around Cabo included the El Arco beach.
+This end of Baja is blessed with great beaches and there are lots of options around Cabo including the El Arco beach.
 The beach near our resort was so beautiful, that we hung around there most of the time.

-There’s also the option to go deep sea fishing for about $250 for the day, with your own boat and crew.
+There’s also the option to go deep-sea fishing for about $250 for the day, with your own boat and crew.
 The waters off Cabo are filled with large fish, like Marlins.